jcarlosmr/hrk-verp/README.md

 # hrk-verp
-The idea bahind this plugin is try to create an smtp for a bulk mail server.
+The idea behind this plugin is try to create an smtp for a bulk mail server.

 In de company that i work has a  event notification service for our clients.
 Actualy our bulk mail service provider have a little problems.